pondermatic/kb-support/readme.txt

 == Changelog ==

-= 1.0.1=
+= 1.0.1 =

 **Thursday, 16th February 2017**

+**Bugs**

-**Bug** - Article view count was not being incremented for non-logged in users **Bug** - Random text being displayed under customer name on edit tickets page if no company assigned
+* Article view count was not being incremented for non-logged in users
+* Random text being displayed under customer name on edit tickets page if no company assigned

+**Tweaks**

-**Tweak** - Do not display SLA Status heading on ticket screen if no targets are defined for ticket
+* Do not display SLA Status heading on ticket screen if no targets are defined for ticket

 = 1.0 =